-New York man charged in plot to attack Times Square
+New York man plotted to kill police in Times Square, prosecutors say

 Alam is expected to appear in U.S. District Court in Brooklyn later on Friday.

-With its millions of visitors each year, Times Square, often called the crossroads of the world, has been targeted by at least two bombers in recent years, despite its heavily-fortified police presence.
+Times Square, with its millions of visitors each year, is often called the crossroads of the world, and has been targeted by at least two bombers in recent years, despite the presence of heavily armed police.

 On May 1, 2010, police thwarted an attempted car bomb in Times Square, defusing a crude device made out of firecrackers and propane gas tanks.